Cray-HPE/docs-sat/docs/release_notes/sat_2.6_release_notes.md

 ## Other SAT Changes

+- The SAT Kibana and Grafana dashboards were moved to the System Monitoring Application (SMA) beside other dashboards.
+For more information on how to view these dashboards going forward, see the *HPE Cray EX System Monitoring Application Administration Guide (S-8029)*.

 - Add the new `s3.cert_verify` option to the SAT configuration file to control whether certificate verification is performed when accessing S3.